asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 Working papers
 ---
-Climate change as policy agenda: Evidence from Indonesia (invited for presentation at [the Gatty lecture at Cornell](https://events.cornell.edu/event/climate_change_as_policy_agenda_evidence_from_indonesia))

-Shared Fiscal Governance in Managing Flood Disasters (submitted)
+The Fiscal Impact of Flood Disasters: Evidence from U.S. states (submitted)

+Determinants of State Research Spending: Theory and Evidence (with Thomas Luke Spreen; submitted)

 Do governments proactively mitigate or reactively respond to hurricanes?
-A textual analysis of budget documents (submitted)
+A textual analysis of budget documents

-Determinants of State Research Spending: Theory and Evidence (with Thomas Luke Spreen)
+Climate change as policy agenda: Evidence from Indonesia (preliminary version invited for presentation at [Cornell](https://events.cornell.edu/event/climate_change_as_policy_agenda_evidence_from_indonesia) and [Harvard](https://chinaproject.harvard.edu/event/climate-resilience))

+Climate finance for developing countries (with Komla Dzigbede) (preliminary version invited for presentation at the [ABFM](https://abfm.org/annual-conference-2024/) and [ISA](https://www.isanet.org/Conferences/Virtual-2024) conferences)

 <br />